-The »WimmelResearch-Fellowship« addresses artists coming from the disciplines of architecture, visual arts, performing arts, sound, design, literature, time-based media as well as web-based media, who have a serious interest in interdisciplinary exchange.
-A willingness to open communication and sensibility towards the specific working environment are essential.
+The WimmelResearch Fellowship addresses artists (including architects, designers, authors, sound artists, performers, filmmakers, coders), who have a serious interest in interdisciplinary exchange.
+A willingness to open communication and sensibility toward the specific working environment are essential.
 An active examination and artistic reflection of the respectively encountered working conditions in the context of Platform 12 are required.
 The fellowship also entails an introductory as well as a concluding presentation at the start and end of the fellowship, which introduces the artistic approach towards the topic and which initiates a comprehensive dialog with researchers from Bosch.
-The work’s content and form of expression of the work are however principally open and left to the artist.
+The work’s content and form of expression are principally open and left to the artist.

 APPLICATION AND SELECTION PROCEDURE

-The application is made online.
-Submitted material should include:
+The application material is submitted online and should include:

-All documents should be sent exclusively in PDF format via e-mail to:
+All documents should be sent in PDF format via e-mail to:

-The next two fellowships will be awarded for the period of September 1 to November 30, 2019.
+The next fellowship will be awarded for the period of September 1 to November 30, 2019.

-The jury, consisting of Maren Geers and Thomas Drescher (Wimmelforschung) and Sophie-Charlotte Thieroff (coordinator art, science & business) chooses from all applications one convenient artist.
+The jury, consisting of Maren Geers and Thomas Drescher (Wimmelforschung) and Sophie-Charlotte Thieroff (coordinator art, science & business) will choose one suitable artist from all applications.

 The selection will be carried out as a multi-level procedure.
-The final decision on who will be awarded the fellowship will be made after a personal introduction of the project and meeting with Wimmelforschung, Akademie Schloss Solitude and Robert Bosch GmbH.
+The final decision will be made after a personal introduction of the project and meeting with Wimmelforschung, Akademie Schloss Solitude and Robert Bosch GmbH.

 A joint press release can be accessed and downloaded under the following link: